 - Frequently Asked Questions (PDF)

-- Radiologic Technologist Program Information Letter from the Director (PDF)
+- Radiologic Technology Program Information Letter from the Director (PDF)

 The School of Radiologic Technology is sponsored by San Joaquin General Hospital.
 Students are awarded a graduation certificate upon the completion of 24 months of full-time professional studies at San Joaquin General Hospital.
 Through a partnership with San Joaquin Delta College, students are awarded academic credit for coursework completed at the school.
 Therefore, students accepted into the program must enroll for classes through Delta College.
 A certificate is awarded by the school for completion of all major coursework (classroom, laboratories, and clinical experience) in Radiography.
 Starting in 2013, students entering the program without a prior degree will undergo graduation checks at Delta to assure satisfaction of all remaining general education/degree requirements or identify any deficiencies.
-The student will be responsible for completion of all pre-registry requirements prior to graduation.
+The student will be responsible for the completion of all pre-registry requirements prior to graduation.
 Program completion (for ARRT eligibility) consists of holding an associate degree or higher and graduating from the School.
-The school maintains clinical affiliations with San Joaquin General Hospital, St. Joseph's Medical Center, Dameron Hospital, and Lodi Memorial Hospital.
+The school maintains clinical affiliations with San Joaquin General Hospital, St. Joseph's Medical Center, Lodi Memorial Hospital, and Sutter Gold Medical Foundation.

 The school meets the standards of accreditation as established by the Joint Review Committee on Education in Radiologic Technology, (JRCERT, 20 N. Wacker Dr., Suite 2850, Chicago, IL 60606, (Ph: 312-704-5300) (Fax: 312-704-5304), email@example.com, http://www.jrcert.org and approved by the California State Department of Health, Radiologic Health Branch, (P.O.
 Box 997414, Sacramento, CA 95899-7414, (916) 327-5106).